Designated Safeguarding Leads

 Child Protection Policy

-Please click here to access our Child Protection Policy.
+Please click here to access our Safeguarding and Child Protection Policy.

 Mandatory Reporting of FGM - Procedural information